godspeedsystems/gs-documentation/docs/microservices-framework/authorization/authz-usecases.md

 ```

 - Think of authz instruction as a workflow.
-It will accept an array of task or a single task, each of which should return GSStatus
+It will accept an array of task or a single task, each of which should return GSStatus or true
 - These instructions may enrich the context and user data, or load and run authorization checks, or do both.

 ## Responses